12 Gentle Seated Stretches for Seniors

 Even if someone can only do some of the range of motion or needs to skip some stretches, they’ll still benefit from the routine.

-Over time, their flexibility and strength will improve and they’ll be able to do more and more.
+Over time, their flexibility and strength will improve, and they’ll be able to do more and more.

-Remind your older adult to always move slowly and gently and to pay attention to their body.
+Remind your older adult always to move slowly and gently, and to pay attention to their body.
 It’s better to do a little less rather than risk getting hurt.

 Recommended for you: